orvi-tmp/learning-c-with-pebble/chapter03.md

     x = 6 + 15 / 3 * 7 - 20;

 A left-to-right evaluation of the expression would yield a value of `22`.
-However, C has a different order of evaluation.
+However, as in standard arithmetic, C has a different order of evaluation.
 The rules that specify the order of evaluation are called *precedence rules*.
 A short set of precedence rules are given in the table below (a complete table is given in Appendix A).

 <table>
 <TR>